 These are usually our best-value short breaks afloat, often gaining an extra day for the same price as, or less than, a weekend canal break.

-Midweek narrowboating is a great-value out-of-season escape for those with either very young children, couples, or friends/relatives with a busy social life at weekends.
-In school holidays a Midweek Break is an economical alternative to a full week's holiday and a chance for extended familes to come together for a memorable break afloat - for which our flexible larger boats are especially suitable.
+Midweek narrowboating is a great-value out-of-season escape for those with either young children, couples, or friends/relatives with a busy social life at weekends.
+In school holidays a midweek canal short break is an economical alternative to a full week's holiday and a chance for extended familes to come together for a memorable holiday afloat - for which our flexible larger boats are especially suitable.
 The canals are generally quieter on weekdays too!

 Your Midweek Break afloat starts between 13.30 and 16.00 on Monday and finishes at 09.00 on Friday (although many of our hirers hand the boat back on Thursday afternoon to avoid travelling on Friday).
 That means that if you arrive in good time you will have three whole days of boating and the remainder of Monday afternoon to enjoy your time afloat.

-Choose from our perfectly-located bases at Lower Heyford in rural Oxfordshire or historic Bradford on Avon close to Bath.
-Combine the unmatched rural charm of the Oxford Canal, as it winds its way through the Cotswolds Borders to the River Thames, with a visit to Oxford; meander along the idyllic Oxford Canal toward Cropredy; or cruise through the stunning Avon Valley toward world-famous Bath and Bristol – home of the world’s first steamship – SS Great Britain.
+Choose from our perfectly-located bases at Lower Heyford in rural Oxfordshire near to Oxford or historic Bradford on Avon near to Bath.
+Combine the unmatched rural charm of the Oxford Canal, as it winds its way through the Cotswolds Borders to the River Thames, with a visit to Oxford.
+Meander north along the idyllic Oxford Canal toward Cropredy; or cruise through the stunning Avon Valley toward world-famous Bath and Bristol – home of the world’s first steamship – SS Great Britain.
 Or, if you’re really wanting to work lots of locks go to Devizes and go up, and then straight back down the famous Caen Hill Locks the very next day!

 MIDWEEK BREAKS FROM LOWER HEYFORD